-Nothing is too abstruse for Rabbinical inquiry; thus they have even asked and answered the query, how Moses knew when it was day and when it was night, during the forty days he was in heaven.
+Nothing is too abstruse for Rabbinical inquiry; thrus they have even asked and answered the query, how Moses knew when it was day and when it was night, during the forty days he was in heaven.
 In the Medrash for Ex. xxxiv.
-28-"And he was then with the Lord forty days and forty nights" we find:
+28-" And he was then with the Lord forty days and forty nights"-we find:

-"Whence did Moses know when it was day and when it was night?
-When the holy blessed God taught him the written law, he knew it was day; but when he instructed him in the oral law, he knew it was night; for day and night are alike to God, as it is said (Daniel ii.
-22.)
-'And the light dwelleth with him.'
+"When the holy blessed God taught him the written law, he knew it was day; but when he instructed him in the oral law, he knew it was night; for day and uight are alike to God, as it is said (Daniel ii.
+22,) 'And the light dwelleth with him.'
 So also, it is written, (Ps. cxxxix.
-12.)
-'Yea, the darkness hideth not from thee.'"
-In another place of the Medrash we read: "When he saw that the stars and the planets bowed down and worshipped God, he knew it was day, but when he saw that the globe of the sun bowed down and worshipped God, he knew that it was night, as it is anid, (Nehem. ix.
-6,) 'And the host of heaven worshippeth thee. "'Yet another opinion is, that "when he saw the angels bake the manna for the children of Israel, ke knew it was day, but when the manna had fallen, he knew it was night."
+12,) 'Yea, the darkness hideth not from thee.'"
+In another place of the Medrash we read: "When he saw that the stars and the planets bowed down and worshipped God, he knew it was day, but when he saw that the globe of the sun bowed down and worshipped God, he knew that it was night, as it is said, (Nehem. ix.
+6,) 'And the bost of heaven worshippeth thee."
+Yet another opinion is, that "when he saw the angels bake the manna for the children of Israel, ke knew it was day, but when the manna had fallen, he knew it was night."

-Eisenmenger then proceeds to show how absurd it is in the Jews to pretend that all this oral law is the word of God, since the Rabbis, who are its exponents, are so much at variance regarding many points, so that what one calls clean, the other pronounces unclean, etc., and especially is this the case in respect to the decisions of the rival schools of Hillel But all these contradictions notwithstanding, and Shammai. they contend for the infallibility of the Talmud.
+Eisenmenger then proceeds to show how absurd it is in the Jews to pretend that all this oral law is the word of God, since the Rabbs, who are its exponents, are so much at variance regarding many points, so that what one calls clean, the other pronounces unclean, etc., and especially is this the case in respect to the decisions of the rival schools of Hillel and Shammai.
+But all these contradictions notwithstanding, they contend for the infallibility of the Talmud.
 Thus we find in Tract.
 Eruvin, fol.
-13, col. 2, that the House of Hillel, and the House of Shammai had had a controversy for three years; and when both parties contended for the victory, a voice from heaven\ was heard, saying that the teachings of both were the word of God, but that the decision was according to the House of Hillel.
+13, col. 2, that the House of Hillel, and the House of Shammai had had a controversy for three years; and when both parties contended for the victory, a voice from heaven was heard, saying that the teachings of both were the word of God, but that the decision was according to the House of Hillel.